robcarver17/pysystemtrade/docs/production.md

 - Check you have a mongoDB instance running okay

 - Run a full set of reports, and carefully check them, especially the status and reconcile reports, to see that all is well.
-- If neccessary take steps to recover data (see next section)
+- If neccessary take steps to recover data (see next section).
-- You can use update_*  processes if you want to recover your data before the normal scheduled process will do so.
-Don't forget to run them in the correct order: update_fx_prices (has to be before run_systems), update_sampled_contracts, update_historical_prices, update_multiple_adjusted_prices, update_strategy_backtests,  update_strategy_orders; at which run_stack_handler will probably have orders to do if it's running.
+- If this goes well you will have an empty order stack.
+Run update_strategy_orders to repopulate it.
+- You should turn the crontab back on when everything is working fine
 - Processes are started by the scheduler, eg Cron, you will need to start them manually if their normal start time has passed (I find [linux screen](https://linuxize.com/post/how-to-use-linux-screen/) helpful for this on my headless server).
 Everything should work normally the following day.

 ## Data recovery